NOAKES AND THE WOMAN WHO HOLDS THE KEY TO HIS FATE

 “That is the consequence of prosecuting someone for a tweet that the so-called ‘patient’ ignored.
 That is why we are here.
 (He) is the defendant.
 He is entitled to defend himself to the fullest and he will.”

-The hush that Van der Nest left in his wake with those comments was almost palpable.
+The hush in the wake of those comments at the hearing was almost palpable.

 That puts the spotlight’s back on all the universities involved in the case against Noakes.